tsoding/markut/README.md

 69:04:20
 "This is a string literal"
-timestamp    // record a YouTube timestamp at 69:04:20 with the label "This is a string literal"
+timestamp    // Push a YouTube timestamp at 69:04:20 with the label "This is a string literal"
+             // onto the timestamp stack
 ```